-Because foundation species likely have the largest selective influence on the other species (Fig. 4), they reduce the effective community diversity of all other species (Fig 2 and 3).
+Because foundation species likely have the largest selective influence on the other species (Fig. 4), they reduce the effective community diversity of all other species (Figs 2 and 3).
 Heritable variation in one species will likely cause fitness or ecological variation in another when it is the dominant ecological selective force.
 Although few studies have experimentally examined the strength of genetic-based links between a foundation species and a dependent community, they can be surprisingly strong and require few steps.
 For example, Dickson and Whitham (1996) explored how the interaction between aphid resistant and susceptible cottonwood trees affected a much larger community.
 They found that susceptible trees supported 31% greater species richness and 26% greater relative abundances than resistant trees (Dickson and Whitham 1996).
 Because this analysis included 42 arthropod taxa from 35 families and 14 orders (herbivores, predators, and parasites), this represents a clear case of greater biodiversity being associated with susceptibility.
 They then removed the aphid from susceptible trees to see if the genetic-based interaction of the aphids with the tree was responsible for the community differences or if independent of the aphids, the genetic differences between tree phenotypes acted directly on the community.
-They found that with the removal of the aphids, the communities of susceptible trees were very similar to resistant trees arguing that IIGEs between two foundation species (i.e., tree and aphid) defined a much larger community.
+They found that with the removal of the aphids, the communities of susceptible trees were very similar to resistant trees arguing that interspecific, indirect genetic effects (IIGEs) between two foundation species (i.e., tree and aphid) defined a much larger community.
 Studies by Keith et al. (2010) also show that the same aphid has a stabilizing effect on the arthropod community such that trees with aphids have more similar communities year-after-year than resistant trees without aphids, and that community stability can be quantified as a heritable plant trait mediated by the presence of aphids.
 In addition to arthropods, Dickson and Whitham (1996) also found that a fungal parasite and avian predators were affected by the presence of aphids.
 See also Crawford et al. (2007) for similar findings using a removal experiment with gall makers on goldenrod.

 In contrast to the previous two examples, Sthultz et al. (2009) found just the opposite effect; scale susceptible and resistant pines supported very different mycorrhizal communities (21 taxa in two divisions), but with the 20 yr removal of scale insects from susceptible trees that had recovered from scale attack, the mycorrhizal community was still the same as control susceptible trees that had lost most of their foliage.
 Thus, in the first case, two links defined the community in which plant genetics interacted through an herbivore to define the community.
-In the second case, only one link was required; plant genetics defined the mycorrhizal community.
+In the second case, only one link was required; plant genetics defined the mycorrhizal community independent of scale insects.
 Such examples support our models in which IIGE among species need not be diffuse or complex; and that effective community diversity, DE can be a very small subset of the whole community.